yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 To set up xCluster replication between two secure clusters, do the following:

-1. Checkpoint the xCluster replication from source cluster.
+1. Checkpoint the xCluster replication from the source cluster.

     Run the `yugabyted xcluster checkpoint` command from any source cluster node, with the `--replication_id` and `--databases` flags.
 For `--replication_id`, provide a string to uniquely identify this replication.
 The `--databases` flag takes a comma-separated list of databases to be replicated.